 Beginnings can be awkward

-Self introductions are key when you want to make a good first impression.
+Self introductions are key when you want to stand out from your competitors.
 You need to introduce yourself in a way that is short, informative, and memorable.
 For traditional advice on what to do, check these helpful links at Indeed and Naukri.

 The advice at those sites will lead you to a fairly lengthy self introduction.
-In many situations, you may need a shorter version to get things started.
+As result, you may need a shorter version to get things started.

 Only 4 sentences